Conferences and Continuing Education

 Recording of Carla Hayden and Lonnie Bunch discussing the future of their institutions and how they remain accessible and relevant during a period of global pandemic coupled with nationwide protests against injustice.
 Watch webcast »

-History Responds to Crisis Workshops Recordings Now Available
+History Responds to Crisis Workshops Recording

 Recordings are now available of online workshops with sessions focused on planning and responding to the unexpected.
 From planning for massive disruptions in operations to preparing your museum and collection for an extended period of closure to staying in touch with your members.
 View Recordings »